-Marketing Attribution is done by tracing the different touchpoints that a customer encountered before deciding to purchase your product.
+Marketing Attribution is done by tracing the different touchpoints a customer encounters before purchasing your product.

-The purpose of Marketing attribution is to identify which of the marketing channels that the customer interacted with had the most impact in nudging them to make the purchase.
+The purpose of knowing what is Marketing attribution is to identify which marketing channels the customer interacted with had the most impact in nudging them to make the purchase.

-One of the reasons Marketing attribution has seen a steady rise in importance in the recent years is, the rise in technology which have engendered new channels to reach out to customers.
+One of the reasons Marketing attribution has seen a steady rise in importance in the recent years is the rise in technology which has engendered new channels to reach out to customers.

-There is a whole avenue of digital-first marketing channels that have opened up to companies (podcasts, Youtube ads, and webinars) which were not even in the picture 10-15 years ago.
+A whole avenue of digital-first marketing channels has opened up to companies (podcasts, Youtube ads, and webinars) that were not even in the picture 10-15 years ago.